gogre/irgo/README.md

 Programming and/or redesigning irgobot - or parts of it - would make a practical computer science student project, and/or an ongoing hobby for people interested in AI and Go.

-Illustrative video of irgobot processes: url tba
+Illustrative video of irgobot processes: https://www.youtube.com/watch?v=pwxiBqykHGc&t=0s&index=7&list=PLfW0QbIZVHrf3fKo5Yp6soqOzgm6j3Jrc

 [1] https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3071677